Bradfield/algos/trees/vocabulary-and-definitions.md

 ### Root

 The root of the tree is the only node in the tree that has no
     incoming edges.
-In a filesystem, `/` is the root of the tree.
+In a file system, `/` is the root of the tree.
 In an HTML document, the `<html>` tag is the root of the tree.

 ### Path

 A path is an ordered list of nodes that are connected by edges.
 For
-    example, Mammal $$\rightarrow$$ Carnivora $$\rightarrow$$ Felidae
-    $$\rightarrow$$ Felis $$\rightarrow$$ Domestica is a path.
+    example, $$Mammal \rightarrow Carnivora \rightarrow Felidae \rightarrow Felis \rightarrow Domestica$$ is a path.

 ### Children

-The set of nodes $c$ that have incoming edges from the same node to
+The set of nodes $$c$$ that have incoming edges from the same node to
-    are said to be the children of that node.
-In Figure Figure 2, nodes log/, spool/, and yp/ are the children of node var/.
+    are said to be the children of that node. in our file system example, nodes log/, spool/, and yp/ are the children of node var/.

 ### Parent

 A node is the parent of all the nodes it connects to with
     outgoing edges.
-In Figure 2 the node var/ is the parent of nodes log/, spool/, and yp/.
+In our file system example the node var/ is the parent of nodes log/, spool/, and yp/.

 ### Sibling

 Nodes in the tree that are children of the same parent are said to
     be siblings.
-The nodes etc/ and usr/ are siblings in the filesystem tree.
+The nodes etc/ and usr/ are siblings in the file system tree.

 ### Subtree